 It will prefix the PROPATH with <RTB>/rtb regardless of whether or not it has already been defined in your PROPATH.
 This ensures that <RTB>/rtb always comes before <DLC>/gui so that the Roundtable version of some ADE programs are found first.
-See the "Roundtable Interfaces with the ADE" section in this appendix.
+See Section A.8, "Roundtable Interfaces with the ADE" [A-7].

-A.6.2 Workspace Directories in the PROPATH
+A.7.2.
+Workspace Directories in the PROPATH

-When you select a workspace, your workspace directories are added to the front of your PROPATH.
-You define your workspace directories in the workspaces maintenance screen.
-Note that if you have special tokens defined in your workspace directories, then these will be expanded and added to your PROPATH.
+When you select a Workspace, your Workspace directories are added to the front of your PROPATH.
+You define your Workspace directories in the workspaces maintenance screen.
+Note that if you have special tokens defined in your Workspace directories, then these will be expanded and added to your PROPATH.

-A.6.3 Task Groups and Task Directory in the PROPATH
+A.7.3.
+Task Groups and Task Directory in the PROPATH